In this Article

 As you consider the type of medical technology career you want to have, think about the work environment you’d thrive in.
 For example, if you prefer working on a close-knit team where you are relied on to complete tasks in a fast-paced environment, a surgical tech position in a hospital could be for you.

-Most medical technicians work in hospitals, according to the U.S. Bureau of Labor Statistics.
+Most medical technicians work in hospitals, according to the U.S. Bureau of Labor Statistics (BLS).
 Laboratories and doctors’ offices are other common work environments for medical technicians.
 If you plan to work as a phlebotomist, your career path may lead you to a hospital, lab or donation facility.
 Some phlebotomists also travel to see patients.

 Operating and delivery rooms at hospitals are where most surgical techs are necessary, but your career path may also lead you to outpatient care facilities or working with a surgeon who performs specialized surgeries.